Month 3, Day 13, Saturday 1:50 a.m.

 They were alarmed enough at the phenomenon with no apparent source that they followed without question.

-They got to work immediately, clearing the space a couple of meters in front of the door while a couple of women with concussive blast charges in their artifacts attacked the bottom half of the door.
-It was sturdy, reinforced specifically to stand up to attacks, and the glowing ripple that ran over its surface under the blows showed it was magically reinforced, too.
+They got to work immediately, clearing the space a few meters in front of the door while a couple of women with concussive blast charges in their wands attacked the bottom half of the door.
+It was sturdy, reinforced specifically to stand up to attacks, and the glowing ripple that ran over its surface under the blows revealed it was magically reinforced, too.

-The rest of the group tried to huddle under any physical barriers they could manage, though the dimmed parasites were not constrained only to traveling on the currents of the air.
+The rest of the group tried to huddle under any physical barriers they could manage, but while the glowing motes of dust passed through everything, their dimmed counterparts were not constrained only to traveling on the currents of the air.
 Though the man with the wood and metal shield continued to hold it up, the dust that fell atop it somehow rolled over the bands of metal that should have acted as a barrier, tumbling off the sides and then floating inward again.

 As one crossed in front of Siobhan’s face, she saw the almost invisibly thin tentacles that would grow if allowed to plant themselves in flesh.
 It was using them to grasp the air, sailing through the currents like a boat through the ocean.